STUDENT ORGANIZATION LEADERS

 - Ability to post ads on Viterbi digital signage.

-- Ability to submit nominations for outstanding student organization and have the opportunity to attend the Viterbi Undergraduate Awards.
+- Ability to submit nominations for outstanding student organization/design team and have the opportunity to attend the Viterbi Undergraduate Awards.

 As part of your Viterbi affiliation, all student organizations must submit an annual report.
 The annual report is a helpful tool for your organization to use as you reflect on your accomplishments and plan for the next year.